Fermionization and boundary states in 1+1 dimensions: Examples

 Under $\Z_2$, $\kket{0}$ and $\kket{\frac{1}{2}}$ are even, and $\kket{\frac{N}{16}}$ and $\widetilde{\kket{\frac{N}{16}}}$ are odd.
 In terms of Cardy states we then have

 Hence they form two $\Z_2$ conjugate pairs.
 There is no $\Z_2$ invariant boundary state, and therefore there are no boundary states in the $\Z_2$ twisted sector.

-\paragraph{Boundary states of free fermions:} We further discuss the boundary states in the fermionic theory.
+\paragraph{Boundary States of free fermions:} We further discuss the Ishibashi states in the fermionic theory.
 We will preserve the $SO(N)$ global symmetry, hence all flavors of fermions will be in the same sector, and will have the same sign in $\psi^i_{+}= \pm \psi^i_{-}$ for all $i=1, ..., N$.
-The boundary states are direct generalization of \eqref{Bpm},
+The Ishibashi states are direct generalization of \eqref{Bpm},